 - Go to Online Store > Themes > Customize to verify the review section appears on product pages.

-- In Judge.me's dashboard, enable automatic review request emails to go out 7-14 days after fulfillment.
+- In Judge.me's dashboard, enable automatic review request emails to go out 7 to 14 days after fulfillment.

 The whole setup takes about 20 minutes and you'll see your first review requests going out automatically the same day.